SUKKOT – SEASON OF OUR JOY – A HARVEST FEAST

 This vital lesson is emphasized by the roof, which should be made of organic material, something that has grown from the ground but is no longer attached to it.
 For example, leafy branches, bamboo poles or strips, and even corn stalks can be used.
 There should be enough covering to ensure more shade than sunlight and one should be able to see the stars through it at night.
 Then, as we look up we are aware that we are covered by the Heavenly canopy, we are tachat kippot HaShamayim; in fact we are covered by the protective hands of God Himself.
 Like the sukkah, our physical lives are fragile and fleeting; our goals and focus, however, are upon the infinite and the eternal.
 Our true home is in the endless Presence of the Creator of all.

 SEASON OF OUR JOY – Zeman Simchateinu

 Sukkot is associated with beauty, life and joy.
 It is the only appointed festival upon which God commands us to be joyful.
 “You shall rejoice before the Eternal, your God, seven days” (Lev.
 22:40).
 Our Father designed the earthly sukka, or tent, of our body and did not intend that our existence be a vale of tears.
 Through the trials and sufferings the world brings, He is with us and the faithful promises of His Word enable us to view life in a cheerful and optimistic light.
-When our hope and trust are in Him, we truly can “Rejoice in the Lord always!”
-(Philippians 4:4).
+When our hope and trust are in Him, we truly can be joyful always!